sjwild/sjwild.github.io/_posts/2021-11-11-partisan-sorting.markdown

 pds = leftjoin(pds, popcentres[:, [:PCPUID, :PCNAME, :PRNAME]], on = :PCPUID)
 ```

 The next step is to assign a province name for those polling division that exist outside a population centre.
-Then I will combine all three of the datasets--the poll results, the polling division boundaries, and the names of cities and provinces for each polling division--and convert the province names into the 2-digit province code.
+Then we will combine all three of the datasets--the poll results, the polling division boundaries, and the names of cities and provinces for each polling division--and convert the province names into the 2-digit province code.

 ```Julia
 # Download provinces shapefile and open